Environmental weeds are plants that invade native ecosystems and adversely affect the survival of indigenous flora and fauna.

 Environmental weeds may have significant economic and social impacts, as well as environmental impacts, including:

 - impacts on landscape

 An environmental weed is one that is directly impacting our native biodiversity.
 It can be a species that is prohibited or restricted under legislation or not.
 It is what that plant is doing to damage the environment that defines it as an environmental weed.

 Many environmental weeds were originally introduced as garden ornamentals.
 Introduced plants that are climatically suited to their new environment can thrive and out-compete native species because of the absence of natural diseases, insects and pests.

-As the majority of environmental weeds are not listed under their species names on herbicide registration, an off-label permit has been approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA) to help departmental, local government and environmental groups, and people generally manage these pest plants.
+As the majority of environmental weeds are not listed under their species names on herbicide registration, an off-label permit has been approved by the Australian Pesticides and Veterinary Medicines Authority (APVMA) to help departmental, local government, environmental groups and persons generally manage these invasive plants.

 - Extracts from 'Assessment of invasive naturalised plants in South East Queensland' (PDF, 65.5KB)

 - Invasive plants